nikasimovich/cis23/_projects/3-nyc-data.md

 - To reinterpret external sources of data into narrative experiences
 - To develop an editorial perspective to content that is not your own
 - To develop a working relationship with external content and code
-- To connect and use structured content from an API (Application Programming Interface)

 ### Introduction